Funj Sultanate: Ottoman threat and revolt of Ajib (16th–early 17th century)

-17th century peak
+Peak (17th century)

 Contemporary albeit romanticizing depiction of Sultan Badi III receiving Theodor Krump.
 (Note: Over 100 years later an eyewitness would describe Badi VII, the last Funj king, as wearing a robe and a tunic and horned cap of rich Indian fabric.
 He rode a horse with a harness decorated with gold and silver and a plume made of ostrich feathers.)

 The submission of Abd al-Qadir II to the Ethiopian emperor and the possibility of a consequential invasion remained a problem for the Funj sultans.
 Adlan I had apparently been too weak to do something against this situation, but Badi I was able to take matters into his own hands.
 A rich present by Susenyos, which he perhaps sent in the belief that the successors of Abd al-Qadir II would honour the submission of the latter, was rudely answered with two lame horses and the first raids of Ethiopian posts.
 Susenyos, occupied elsewhere, would not respond to that act of aggression until 1617 when he raided several Funj provinces.
 This mutual raiding finally escalated into a full-fledged war in 1618 and 1619, resulting in the devastation of many of the Funj eastern provinces.
 In 1618-1619 Bahr Negash Gebre Mariam, ruler of the Medri Bahri, helped Emperor Susneyos in a military campaign against the Sennar Sultanate.
 Emperor Susneyos sent Bahr Gebre to attack Mandara whose queen, Fatima, controlled a strategic caravan road from Suakin.
 The Bahr Negash was successful in capturing Queen Fatima, which he sent back to Emperor Susenyos' palace in Danqaz (Gorgora) and she renewed submission to the Ethiopian Empire.
 A pitched battle was also fought, claimed by the Ethiopian sources to have been a victory, albeit this is posed doubtful by the fact that the Ethiopian troops retreated immediately afterwards.
 After the war, the two countries remained at peace for over a century.